robbylew/robbylew/README.md

   <h2>Hello World, I'm Robby</h2>
   <p>
-    I'm a full-stack developer based in Los Angeles, California, originally from the Netherlands. <br>
+    I'm a full-stack developer based in Los Angeles, California, originally from the Netherlands.<br>
-    I recently earned my Bachelors of Science in Statistics and Data Science from UCLA. <br>
+    I recently earned my Bachelor of Science in Statistics and Data Science from UCLA.<br>
-    Currently, I'm pursuing a Masters of Science in Computer Science at Georgia Tech. <br>
+    Currently, I'm pursuing a Master of Science in Computer Science at Georgia Tech.<br>
-    I have a keen interest in the intersection of Software Engineering and Cybersecurity, of course with a dash of AI.
+    I have a keen interest in the intersection of Software Engineering and Cybersecurity, with a dash of AI.
   </p>

   <p>
     <a href="https:/robertlewis.dev" style="margin: 0 10px;">My Website</a> •